fal-ai/fal-js/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Make sure you read our [Code of Conduct](https://github.com/fal-ai/serverless-js/blob/main/CODE_OF_CONDUCT.md)
-1. Fork the project and clone your fork
+2. Fork the project and clone your fork
-1. Setup the local environment with `npm install`
+3. Setup the local environment with `npm install`
-1. Create a feature branch (`git checkout -b feature/add-cool-thing`) or a bugfix branch (`git checkout -b fix/smash-that-bug`)
+4. Create a feature branch (`git checkout -b feature/add-cool-thing`) or a bugfix branch (`git checkout -b fix/smash-that-bug`)
-1. Commit the changes (`git commit -m 'Some meaningful message'`)
+5. Commit the changes (`git commit -m 'feat(client): added a cool thing'`) - use [conventional commits](https://conventionalcommits.org)
-1. Push to the branch (`git push --set-upstream origin feature/add-cool-thing`)
+6. Push to the branch (`git push --set-upstream origin feature/add-cool-thing`)
-1. Open a Pull Request
+7. Open a Pull Request

 Check the [good first issue queue](https://github.com/fal-ai/serverless-js/labels/good+first+issue), your contribution will be welcome!